Ivo-Balbaert/The_Way_to_Mojo/book/12_Working_with_Pointers.md

     print(p1[0].x) # => 5
 ```

-Lets add 5 to it and store it at offset 1, and then print both the records:
+Let's add 5 to it and store it at offset 1, and then print both the records:
 ```mojo
 fn main():
     # ...